ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 --  │_│_│_│
 ```

-Now that we've invented a more logical musical notation system,
+Although we've invented a more logical musical notation system,
-we still need a map from archaic notation to the fingering patterns.
+we still need a way to map from the archaic notation to the fingering patterns.
-We could write a function to automatically generate all of them,
+We could try to write a function to automatically generate all of them,
 but deciding which finger to use for which pick
-is based on the anatomy of hands and it would be really hard to model this 😅
+is based on the anatomy of hands and it would be really hard to model this.
-(Feel free to prove me wrong 😉).
+(Feel free to prove me wrong 😉.)
 So instead of overengineering it,
 we'll stick to a simple manually generated lookup table.

 I'll give you a short excerpt of the map,
 so you know what it looks like
-and move the complete one to the end of the post.
+and move the complete map to the end of the post.
 Note that for each chord there is a number of ways the chord can be picked.
 (Sorted from most to least common.)